K1mP1x/LoggerLib/README.md

     Port = 3306
 };
 ```
-The table will be created automatically
+The table will be created automatically (Database have to be clear!)

 ## See also: